syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### paletteItemWidth `Number`
 {:#members:paletteitemwidth}

-Width of the palette item
+Defines the width of the palette items

 #### Default Value